fendit/MP/ExpensesTracker/ReadMe.md

 1. Warning message if the limit (budget) in each category is exceeded
 1. Donut chart in terms of months (subplots)
 1. GUI of Expenses Tracker with PyQt, tkinter etc

-### Intuition
-This script is to show that:
-1. It is quite straightforward to create your own expenses tracker
-1. It is a good way to understand your previous consumption pattern
-1. It is a cornerstone of planning how much to spend or save in upcoming months

 ### References
 I am new to Python and expenses recording, so I looked for some suggestions from following websites: